Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Why hybrid wins where it wins

 Hybrid is not a new technique.
-It is the admission that the two signals are complementary and that the sane thing is to combine them at query time instead of picking one and praying.
-In golden-set evaluations over technical corpora the pattern repeats: queries with exact terms, numbers or acronyms improve dramatically, purely conceptual queries improve little or not at all, and very few degrade.
+It is the admission that the two signals are complementary and that the sane thing is to combine them at query time.
+In golden-set evaluations over technical corpora the pattern repeats: queries with exact terms, numbers or acronyms improve dramatically; purely conceptual queries improve little or not at all; very few degrade.

 Fusing rankings without wrestling with weights

-The other common option is alpha fusion, which does normalise scores and compute a linear combination, typically implemented in Weaviate with a parameter between zero and one.
-It offers finer control when you want to deliberately shift weight towards one signal or the other, for example in e-commerce catalogues where keyword weight must stay high.
-In exchange it demands per-query or per-collection tuning of that alpha, and any change in the embedding model can force recalibration.
+The other common option is alpha fusion, which normalises scores and computes a linear combination — implemented in Weaviate with a parameter between 0 and 1.
+It offers finer control when you want to deliberately shift weight towards one signal.
+In exchange it demands per-query or per-collection tuning.
 RRF is the reasonable starting point.

 Where it is implemented and how ergonomic it feels